lydavid/MusicSearch/docs/implemented/oauth_musicbrainz.md

 ## Refresh experience

-Right now, after token expiration, the user must go to Settings, click logout, click login, then login to MusicBrainz.
-That's a lot of user friction.

-- Can we automatically refresh token?
+It does not seem like we can automatically refresh the user token.

-  - Doesn't seem like it
-  - But we can offer a way for them to refresh their credentials instead of logging out then in
-- [ ] Otherwise show a prompt to tell them to login again
-  - check authState?.needsTokenRefresh
-  - lift login logic to top level
-    - delegate to collections
-    - delegate to each screen that can add to remote collections
-      - when user tries to add to remote collection, show prompt
+We currently support two ways to re-authenticate:
+1. Log out from Settings, then log back in
+2. When trying to add to a collection and it fails due with a 401 code, we show a snackbar with a button to login again

+Both of these will just bring the user to MusicBrainz's OAuth page in a browser.